The Division of Humanities & Communication (HCOM) offers several degree programs:

 The Bachelor of Arts degree in Human Communication is an interdisciplinary program that combines a variety of humanities and communication studies areas into one unique degree.
 Students also choose an area of concentration including Africana Studies, Chicano Studies, American Multicultural Studies, Creative Writing and Social Action, History, Oral History and New Media, Journalism and Media Studies, Literary and Film Studies, Peace Studies, Practical and Professional Ethics, Pre-Law, English Subject Matter Preparation Program, Women's Studies, or Writing and Rhetoric.

-Starting in Fall 2015, HCOM will offer the Bachelors of Arts degree in Integrated Studies Special Major (ISSM), a self-designed major where students work with faculty mentors drawn from across the campus to integrate various disciplines and fields of study selected by the student.
+The Bachelors of Arts degree in Integrated Studies Special Major (ISSM), is a self-designed major where students work with faculty mentors drawn from across the campus to integrate various disciplines and fields of study selected by the student.

 As of January 6, 2016, the Division of Humanities and Communication is now located in Building 201, the University Corporation Building, located at the corner of Inter-Garrison and Sixth Ave.
 The main HCOM offices are located in suite 115 and HCOM faculty offices across most of the first floor.
 Stop by to check out our new offices.